Physical Education & Health Education (PE/HE)

 Athletic Meet and Lower Primary Games

-The Athletic Meet is to promote participation in sports and character development.
-All P3 to P6 pupils attend 4 weekly House Practices during school hours at the beginning of the year.
-This is followed by the Heats, and then the Finals where all P3 to P6 pupils are expected to take part in the mass jog.
-Parents are invited to the Athletic Meet.
+The Annual Athletic Meet aims to promote participation in sports and character development.
+All P3 to P6 pupils will attend House Practices during school hours at the beginning of the year.
+This is followed by the Heats, and then the Finals at a Sports Stadium where all P3 to P6 pupils are expected to take part.

-The Lower Primary Games is for P1 and P2 pupils to enjoy sports and is part of the National Day Celebrations for them
+The Lower Primary Games is a mini-sports meet for P1 and P2 pupils to enjoy sports and games as they compete with others in relays and challenges.

 Useful sports information for children and parents: